srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 ## SR Linux and Terrapin Attack mitigation

 In SR Linux, we use the upstream OpenSSH server implementation from the Debian distribution as of 23.10.1 release.
-Since Debian patched the vulnerability in their OpenSSH implementation, we will use the patched version in a later release of SR Linux, benefitting from the upstream fix.
+Since Debian patched the vulnerability in their OpenSSH implementation, we will benefit from the upstream fix and provide the updated binaries in SR Linux 24.3.1.

 /// note